 - Chenin Blanc

-- Characteristics: Complex, honey-like
+- Characteristics: Complex, honeyed

 - Ideal match: Emmental, Comté